 - Run a promotion.
 There are tons of different types to choose from, including (but not limited to) “free gift with purchase,” percentage discounts, “xx dollars off,” and BOGO.

 - Incorporate upselling into your sales strategy.
+What is upselling?
+Find out how to utilize it in your strategy here.

 There are also ways to pivot your strategy to sell your existing product.
 Rethink the entire “shopping experience,” and how you might be able to relieve points of friction and innovate with what you have available.